canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 First let's define some key variables
 ```
-var wallet        //An object representing your Metaverse wallet
+let wallet        //An object representing your Metaverse Wallet
-var mnemonic      //A mnemonic code word used to generate your wallet
+let mnemonic      //A mnemonic code word used to generate your Wallet
-var addresses     //An array containing addresses belonging to the wallet
+let addresses     //An array containing addresses belonging to the wallet
-var balances      //A JSON object containing wallet balances
+let balances      //A JSON object containing Wallet balances
 ```

 Start by creating a function to generate a new mnemonic